John-Brandon/PBR-Tier-System/README.md

 MSE involves a few key steps, including: (i) development of an "operating model", which represents the system being managed (the 'true' state of nature) and how observable data are generated; (ii) identification of a candidate management strategy, which also includes a data collection strategy;  (iii) developing a set of trials that span the range of key uncertainties about the true state of nature, including trials where data are biased and/or imprecise; and (iv) evaluation, using simulation, of the candidate management strategies.
 Candidate management strategies are evaluated based on their performance relative to the quantified management objectives (e.g., maintaining abundance above some level with 95% certainty).
 In the context of this project, the management objectives of the U.S. Marine Mammal Protection Act are the benchmark.

 ## Previous simulation research on PBR
-Initial work by NMFS scientists on simulation testing of PBR was born from the MSE procedures developed by the SC.
-NMFS scientists are also active members of the SC.
+NMFS scientists are active members of the SC.
+There is cross-pollination of ideas (when things work well) between scientists from different countries working together within the SC.
+Initial work on simulation testing of PBR fruited from the MSE procedures being developed by the SC during the late 1980s and early 1990s.

 [Taylor (1993)](https://swfsc.noaa.gov/publications/TM/SWFSC/NOAA-TM-NMFS-SWFSC-188.PDF) used simulation to explore the impact of assigning to N<sub>MIN</sub> alternative percentiles of an abundance estimate, given survey sampling error (e.g. assigning the mean vs lower 95th confidence interval of the abundance estimate to N<sub>MIN</sub>).
 Taylor (1993) demonstrated that a strategy of assigning the point estimate of abundance to N<sub>MIN</sub> resulted in poor performance when biase existed in the abundance data.
 A strategy of assigning the lower 95th confidence interval of the abundance estimate to N<sub>MIN</sub> was relatively robust to the biases that were explored.